gitmamasan/ThaiSentiment-Analyzer/README.md

 https://www.nuget.org/packages/ThaiSentiment-Analyzer/

-This is a library tool to assist in detecting sentim
+This is a library tool to assist in detecting sentiment